nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 111
 00:06:27,278 --> 00:06:31,483
-[SPEAKER_00]: So we can look back and see what the closest line is if we want to do that.
+[SPEAKER_00]: So we can look back and see what the closest one is if we want to do that.

 112
 00:06:32,240 --> 00:06:34,318